RiskoZoSlovenska/lua-metatable-creators/README.md

 # Metatable Creators

-Metatable Creators is a lightweight, brutally simple library for creating metatables in Lua.
+Metatable Creators is a simple, lightweight library for creating metatables in Lua.

-# Installation
+## Installation

 Meta Creators can be installed from [lit](https://luvit.io/lit.html) using
 ```